 Regarding the housing, you can find details here.

-ATTENTION: Students should not enter Belgium with a tourist visa if they intend to stay longer than 90 days or three months.
+ATTENTION: Students should not enter Belgium with a tourist visa if they intend to stay longer than 90 days.